mannansiddiqui/Deploy-a-React-app-on-a-Docker-container-using-a-Jenkins-pipeline/README.md

-# Deploy React app on Docker container via Jenkins pipeline
+# Deploy a React app on a Docker container using a Jenkins pipeline

 #### Description:

-- Launch 2 EC2 server, 1st for Jenkins and 2nd for App deployment.
+• Launch two EC2 instances, one for Jenkins and the other for app deployment.
-- On 1st server install and configure Jenkins
+• Install and configure Jenkins on the first server.
-- On 2nd server, install Docker and dependencies to create React project.
+• On the second server, install Docker and its dependencies to create a React project.
-- Create a React project.
+• Create a React project.
-- Upload this react project in GitHub.
+• Push this React project to GitHub.
-- Make a CI/CD flow to deploy the code on Docker container via Jenkins.
+• Set up a CI/CD flow to deploy the code on a Docker container using Jenkins.

-#### Step-1: Launch 2 EC2 server, 1st for Jenkins and 2nd for App deployment
+#### Step-1: Launch two EC2 instances, one for Jenkins and the other for app deployment.

 Firstly, log in to the AWS management console.